montimaj/az-hydro/azhydro/README.md

 intervals despite the model never being trained or tuned against either of them.

+**Spatial scope of "no calibration":** The training dataset (`USE_AMA_INA = True` in [pipeline.py](pipeline.py#L120)) is restricted to ADWR-metered pixels inside the ten AMA/INA management areas:
+Phoenix, Pinal, Tucson, Prescott, Santa Cruz, Douglas, and Willcox AMAs plus Joseph City, Harquahala, and Hualapai Valley INAs.
+Of these, the eight legacy AMA/INAs (everything except Willcox and Hualapai Valley) provide continuous metered records from 1984 onward and contribute the bulk of the training signal.  **Willcox AMA and Hualapai Valley INA were designated only recently and have sparse metering both temporally (records concentrated in the most recent years) and spatially (fewer reporting wells per pixel)**, so the effective training signal from those two basins is much smaller than from the eight legacy areas.
+Predictions are then generated for every 2 km pixel in Arizona, including the ~25 unmetered Other basins (basin type 2) — Yuma, Lower Gila, Parker, Lake Havasu, Bill Williams, Butler Valley, the Mogollon plateau basins, and others — for which **no per-well training labels exist anywhere**.
+The 4.74 MAF (2017) model total therefore mixes in-sample-distribution AMA/INA predictions with out-of-distribution unmetered-basin predictions, and roughly 30 % of the statewide volume comes from the latter group.
+When ADWR's 7.0 MAF and USGS's 3.09 MAF land inside the σ_total intervals, the model is being validated not just against an independent target year and methodology, but against a target that explicitly aggregates basins the ML model has never been trained on.
+The agreement is therefore a genuine out-of-distribution generalization test, not an in-sample goodness-of-fit check.
+This is the strongest possible version of the "no calibration to reported totals" claim because no training signal from the unmetered basins flows into the model at any stage — predictor features (climate, LULC, well density, canal-weighted streamflow, WTD, etc.) are computed identically inside and outside AMA/INAs from the same gridded inputs, and the model relies entirely on the assumption that the learned predictor → pumping mapping generalizes from metered AMA/INAs to morphologically similar unmetered basins.

 Representative statewide volumes (million acre-feet):

 | Year | Total | Irrigation | Non-Irrigation | Total GW | Total SW | Irr % | GW % |